-The agency has secured these files to assure that records will be accessible to students in the event they do not receive them directly from Marinello, said Jane A. Ciarleglio, executive director of the Office of Higher Education.
+The agency has secured these files to assure that records will be accessible to students in the event they do not receive them directly from Marinello School of Beauty, said Jane A. Ciarleglio, executive director of the Office of Higher Education.
 Students can contact the agency and request copies and learn about transfer opportunities with other schools.
-The agency will also teach students how to discharge their federal loans and request tuition refunds.
+The agency will also teach students how to discharge their federal student loans and request tuition refunds.

 To get additional information on how students can discharge federal loans can be found at the U.S. Department of Education website here.